Subscription Metrics: The 10 Numbers That Actually Run Your Business

 Mistake 1: Tracking Vanity Metrics

-The subscription metrics that matter are rates and ratios, not totals.
-Churn rate, not "total subscribers."
-Conversion rate, not "total signups."
-LTV:CAC, not "total revenue."
+The subscription metrics that matter are rates and ratios.
+Churn rate, not "cumulative signups."
+Trial conversion rate, not "total trials started."
+LTV:CAC, not "lifetime gross revenue."

 Mistake 2: Blending Everything Together